Neri Corsini (1614–1678)

-Neri Corsini, Nerio Corsini or Neri Corsini the Elder (to distinguish himself from Neri Maria Corsini) (1 de agosto de 1614 in Florence – 19 de septiembre 1678 in Florence) was an Italian cardinal from the noble Corsini family.
+Neri Corsini, Nerio Corsini or Neri Corsini the Elder (to distinguish himself from Neri Maria Corsini) (1 August 1614 in Florence – 19 September 1678 in Florence) was an Italian cardinal from the noble Corsini family.

 Biography

 He was the son of Filippo Corsini and Maddalena Machiavelli.
-He was the uncle of pope Clement XII and great uncle of cardinal Andrea Corsini.
+He was the uncle of Pope Clement XII and great-uncle of cardinal Andrea Corsini.

-A cleric of the Camera Apostolica under pope Innocent X, he became Tesoriere in 1660.
-He was made a cardinal presbyter in the 14 January 1664 consistory and two months later given the titulus of Santi Nereo e Achilleo.
-From 1672 to 1677 he was put in charge of the diocese of Arezzo as a personal titular of the archbishop.
+A cleric of the Camera Apostolica under Pope Innocent X, he became Tesoriere in 1660.
+He was made a cardinal presbyter in the 14 January 1664 consistory, and two months later, he was given the titulus of Santi Nereo e Achilleo.
+From 1672 to 1677, he was put in charge of the diocese of Arezzo as a personal titular of the archbishop.
 He also took part in the 1667, 1669–70 and 1676 papal conclaves.
 His remains are buried in the Corsini Chapel in Santa Maria del Carmine.